Skip to content

 2. No history of type 2 diabetes:

 Most insurance companies do not cover FDA-approved for diabetes medications (Victoza, Ozempic®, or Mounjaro® to be used "off label" for weight loss.
 These same medications are also FDA approved for weight loss but have different names (Saxenda, Wegovy, and Zepbound).
-If you have not doe so already, the next step is to find out if your insurance covers these FDA approved weight loss medications.
+If you have not done so already, the next step is to find out if your insurance covers these FDA approved weight loss medications.

 3. Non-formulary: